 Next, I put down a 5′ x 7′ area rug down the center of the booth.
 It adds a nice, homey touch and makes my booth stand out from all the others.
 Where did I get it?
 My friend’s aunt was moving from her gorgeous home, and was going to throw away three of these matching area rugs.
 Damn right I took them all!
 They all have a touch of aqua in the design, and I just happened to have several yards of aqua cotton fabric that I rescued from another near miss with the dumpster.
 (More later in this post as to what I did with the fabric.)
 But that is how I ended up using aqua in my branding!
 True story.

 You are going to need a few folding tables for displaying your merchandise.
 I’ve chosen 4′ long folding tables.
-Anything larger was too heavy to move from the truck to my space at the show.
+Anything larger was too heavy to move from the car to my space at the show.
 These are the ones I bought.
 They fold up nicely, have adjustable height legs, and there is a handle so I can carry two at once.
 I custom made fitted tablecloths for each table (out of an inexpensive set of twin sheets!).
 The tablecloths hit about 3″ from the ground, and I hide my empty storage bins under the tables during the show.